Zeigler's squad has been hit with all sorts of injuries including broken bones and concussions.

 But it was a last-second pin in the 160-pound match that had momentum wearing leaning toward South Western.

 Tyler Cornbower of South Western and Patrick Kluyber of Red Lion were in a 4-4 battle with under a minute left when Cornbower took Kluyber down to his back.
-Kluyber fought
+Kluyber fought hard but eventually Cornbower lifted Kluyber's head and recorded the fall with just three seconds left in the bout.

 The South Western middleweight recently returned from a four-week absence from the lineup due to a concussion.